bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mcmullen.md

 7. Won the prestigious Oswald Veblen Prize in Geometry in 2004.
 8. Appointed Professor at Harvard University in 2005.

-Born 21 May1958, Berkeley, California, USA.
+Born 21 May 1958, Berkeley, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/McMullen/)